troystribling/BlueCap/README.md

 public func write<T:RawArrayPairDeserializable>(value:T, timeout:Double = 10.0) -> Future<Characteristic>
 ```

-Using the [RawDeserializable enum](#rawdeserializable) an application can write to a BlueCap Characteristic as follows,
+Using the [RawDeserializable enum](#rawdeserializable) an application can write a BlueCap Characteristic as follows,

 ```swift
 // errors